powsybl/powsybl-optimizer/open-reac/README.md

 This target lies between the upper and lower voltage limits of the level voltages to which the buses are connected, and is calculated using configurable parameter `ratio_voltage_target`.

-This ACOPF relies on specific parameters selected by the user, as thresholds and equipment of the power network which will be treated as variable or fixed (refer to [3.2](#32-configuration-of-the-run)).
+The model and the solving of the ACOPF relies on specific parameters selected by the user, as thresholds and equipment of the power network which will be treated as variable or fixed (refer to [3.2](#32-configuration-of-the-run)).
 LThe voltage variables utilized in the ACOPF are initialized as follows:
 - The phase angles are set equal to those calculated by solving the DCOPF.
 - The voltages of buses without reactive slacks (and with nominal voltage greater than `min_plausible_low_voltage_limit`) are set equal to the specified `v (pu)` values in `ampl_network_buses.txt`.
 - The voltages of buses with reactive slacks are initialized to the midpoint of the voltage level limits to which they are connected.

-The ACOPF involves the following constraints :
 - `ctr_null_phase_bus`, which sets the phase of the reference bus (refer to [5](#5-reference-bus--main-connex-component)) to 0.
 - `ctr_balance_P`, which enforces the active power balance at each node of the network.
   This balance takes into account the active power produced by generators and batteries, as well as the power consumed